apache/druid/docs/content/ingestion/hadoop.md

 # Hadoop-based Batch Ingestion

 Hadoop-based batch ingestion in Druid is supported via a Hadoop-ingestion task.
 These tasks can be posted to a running instance of a Druid [overlord](../design/indexing-service.html).

+## Command Line Hadoop Indexer

+If you don't want to use a full indexing service to use Hadoop to get data into Druid, you can also use the standalone command line Hadoop indexer.
+See [here](../ingestion/command-line-hadoop-indexer.html) for more info.

+## Task syntax

 A sample task is shown below:

 ```json
 {